 Gunpowder Green Tea Side Effects

-The side effects of drinking gunpowder green tea include higher chances of anxiety, gastrointestinal troubles and kidney stones, as well as insomnia.
+The side effects of drinking gunpowder green tea can include higher chances of anxiety, gastrointestinal troubles, and kidney stones, as well as insomnia.
 However, when green tea is consumed in moderation, most of these side effects can be avoided.

 - Anxiety: The caffeine content of gunpowder green tea is higher than all other green tea varieties, which means that it has more of a stimulant effect on the body.
 For people who are sensitive to stimulants, anxiety can be a side effect, particularly if more than 2 cups of this tea are consumed each day.

 - Sleep Issues: As with any caffeinated beverage, gunpowder green tea can prevent you from falling asleep, due to the stimulating nature of the chemical.
 If you struggle with insomnia or frequently disturbed sleep, or if you are sensitive to caffeine, avoid drinking this tea in the afternoon or evening.